We are privately owned and not affiliated or endorsed by any government agency.

 4. Physical Activity

-Several chemicals and gasses in the air you breathe can affect asthma and lead to asthma attacks.
+Several chemicals and gases in the air you breathe can affect asthma and lead to asthma attacks.
 A common trigger for asthma attacks is household cleaners that contain chemical ingredients.
-Other causes include gasses from cooking smoke, paint fumes, new furniture or carpeting smells, and carbon monoxide in closed garages with vehicles.
+Other causes include gases from cooking smoke, paint fumes, new furniture or carpeting smells, and carbon monoxide in closed garages with vehicles.

-If your asthma symptoms are sensitive to chemicals and gasses, you should consider switching to all-natural products that don’t contain chemicals, perfumes, and other ingredients that aggravate your condition.
+If your asthma symptoms are sensitive to chemicals and gases, you should consider switching to all-natural products that contain less harsh ingredients.

 6. Gastrointestinal Conditions